-Diluted earnings per unit of limited partnership interest, or units, increased \$0.62 during the first nine months of 2010, or 84.9%, to \$1.35 from \$0.73 for the same period last year.
+Diluted earnings per common share increased \$0.62 during the first nine months of 2010, or 84.9%, to \$1.35 from \$0.73 for the same period last year.
 Significant factors contributing to the year-over-year change included:

-- improved operating performance and core business fundamentals in 2010, - a gain due to acquisition of controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$320.3 million, or \$0.92 per diluted unit, primarily driven by the sale of our interest in Simon Ivanhoe in the third quarter of 2010, - a \$350.7 million, or \$1.00 per diluted unit, debt extinguishment charge recorded during the first nine months of 2010 related to our two senior unsecured notes tender offers, and - in 2009, a \$140.5 million, or \$0.45 per diluted unit, other-than-temporary impairment charge related to our investment in Liberty International PLC, or Liberty, recorded in 2009 due to the significance and duration of the decline in quoted fair value, including related currency exchange component, below the carrying value of the securities.
+- improved operating performance and core business fundamentals in 2010, - a gain due to acquisition of controlling interest, sale or disposal of assets and interests in unconsolidated entities, net of \$320.3 million, or \$0.92 per diluted share, primarily driven by the sale of our interest in Simon Ivanhoe in the third quarter of 2010, - a \$350.7 million, or \$1.00 per diluted share, debt extinguishment charge recorded during the first nine months of 2010 related to our two senior unsecured notes tender offers, and - in 2009, a \$140.5 million, or \$0.45 per diluted share, other-than-temporary impairment charge related to our investment in Liberty International PLC, or Liberty, recorded in 2009 due to the significance and duration of the decline in quoted fair value, including related currency exchange component, below the carrying value of the securities.